Britains Brexit Talks With EU On Verge Of Collapse - UrduPoint

 Britain's Brexit Talks With EU On Verge Of Collapse

-London, United Kingdom, Oct 8 (UrduPoint / Pakistan Point News - 8th Oct, 2019 ) :Brexit talks between Britain and the European Union teetered on the verge of collapse on Tuesday, with tit-for-tat claims of intransigence and sabotage before an end-October deadline.
+London, United Kingdom, Oct 9 (UrduPoint / Pakistan Point News - 9th Oct, 2019 ) :Brexit talks between Britain and the European Union teetered on the brink of collapse on Tuesday, with tit-for-tat claims of intransigence and sabotage before an end of October deadline.

-Unusually, Downing Street then provided a readout of what Merkel allegedly said, provoking an incendiary tweet from EU Council President Donald Tusk.
+Unusually, Downing Street then provided a readout of what Merkel reportedly said, provoking an incendiary tweet from EU Council President Donald Tusk.

 According to London, Merkel demanded a rewrite of Britain's approach to the long-vexing Irish border problem that made a compromise "essentially impossible".

-The Downing Street official quoted Merkel as saying that a deal now looked "overwhelming unlikely", and added that the Brexit talks were "close to breaking down".
+The Downing Street official quoted Merkel as saying that a deal now looked "overwhelmingly unlikely", and added that the Brexit talks were "close to breaking down".

-Britain has been trying for more than three years to find a way to deliver on the result of a 2016 referendum and end its almost five-decade involvement in the European project.
+Britain has been trying for more than three years to find a way to deliver on the result of a 2016 referendum and end its almost five-decade involvement in the European bloc.

 Riding a wave of British frustrations with the saga, Johnson is threatening to leave at any cost -- with or without a withdrawal deal -- on October 31.